morgansegura/segura-digital/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: 'Just in: small batch of Jamaican Blue Mountain in store next week changes here'
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Blue Mountain Peak is the highest mountain in Jamaica and one of the highest